CPU: Intel Core i5-1135G7

 Acer Chromebook Spin 713 price and configuration options

 There’s only one variant of the 2021 version of the Chromebook Spin 713.
 Priced at $699, our review unit is pretty specced out as far as Chromebooks go.
-It has a 2.4-GHz quad core Intel Core i5-1135G7 CPU with 8GB of RAM, a 256GB PCIe NVMe SSD, integrated Intel Iris Xe graphics and a 13.5-inch, 2256 x 1504 “CineCrystal” IPS LCD display in a 3:2 aspect ratio.
+It has a 2.4-GHz quad-core Intel Core i5-1135G7 CPU with 8GB of RAM, a 256GB PCIe NVMe SSD, integrated Intel Iris Xe graphics and a 13.5-inch, 2256 x 1504-pixel “CineCrystal” IPS LCD display in a 3:2 aspect ratio.
 For wireless connectivity, it comes with 802.11ax WiFi and Bluetooth 5.0.

 Acer Chromebook Spin 713 design